 Withdrawal from drug or alcohol addiction can cause varying degrees of physical symptoms.
-The goal of medically assisted detox is to minimize withdrawal issues and ensure a detox process takes place in safety and comfort.
+Inpatient detox often includes medically assisted detox to minimize withdrawal issues and ensure a detox process takes place in safety and comfort.

-Medically managed detox is customized to the needs of the patient.
-Unlike natural detox, treatment is overseen by expert medical professionals and involves the use of medication to minimize the often severe symptoms of withdrawal.
+Medically assisted detox is customized to the needs of the patient.
+Unlike natural detox, treatment is overseen by expert medical professionals and involves the use of medication to minimize the often severe symptoms of withdraw

 While detox addresses the immediate cleansing of the body, long-term recovery requires addressing factors beyond physical dependence.
-That is why individual counseling, group therapy or other therapeutic measures are introduced during or following detox.
+That is why individual counseling, group therapy or other therapeutic measures are often introduced during detox.

 These programs are designed to address mental well-being and provide the tools to manage addictive impulses and triggers for relapse.
 These are typically longer-term or ongoing programs that extend beyond inpatient treatment.
 The goal is that, as physical symptoms diminish, the focus turns to urges to use and controlling behavioral factors.